designed-by-sabina/designed-by-sabina-precedent-study-CitiBike/README.md

-# Precedent
+# Precedent: CitiBike Rebalancing Study

-## CitiBike Rebalancing Study
+## An investigation into ways to rebalance CitiBike stations throughout New York City
-An investigation into ways to rebalance CitiBike stations throughout New York City by Center for Spatial Research at Columbia University
+by Center for Spatial Research at Columbia University

-## Web page Design Guide
+### Web page Design Guide

 | Item Name | Category | Quantity | Price |
 | :--- | :---: | :---: | ---: |